navidrome/website/content/en/docs/gsoc/_index.md

 Recommended steps
 -----------------
 1. Read [Google's instructions for participating]( https://google.github.io/gsocguides/student/ )
-2. Grab any project from list of ideas that you're interested in (or even suggest your own!).
+2. Grab any project from the list of ideas that you're interested in (or even suggest your own!).
 3. Write a first draft proposal and ask one of the mentors to review it with you.
 4. Submit it using Google's web interface.